dalbay/Angular-Forms/README.md

 .ng-pending
 ```

-- add a template reference variable to the name input and instead of binding to the Form Data, bind to the input's className property -
+- add a template reference variable `#name` to the name input and instead of binding to the Form Data, bind to the input's className property -

 ```HTML
     <div class="form-group">